ccat3z/stars/README.md

 * [sigeryang/ropez](https://github.com/sigeryang/ropez): RopeZ
 * [rouge-ruby/rouge](https://github.com/rouge-ruby/rouge): A pure Ruby code highlighter that is compatible with Pygments
 * [rqlite/rqlite](https://github.com/rqlite/rqlite): The lightweight, distributed relational database built on SQLite
+* [damoeb/rss-proxy](https://github.com/damoeb/rss-proxy): RSS-proxy allows you to do create an RSS or ATOM feed of almost any website, just by analyzing just the static HTML structure.
 * [DIYgod/RSSHub](https://github.com/DIYgod/RSSHub): 🍰 Everything is RSSible
 * [DIYgod/RSSHub-Radar](https://github.com/DIYgod/RSSHub-Radar): 🍰 Browser extension that simplifies finding and subscribing RSS and RSSHub
 * [WayneD/rsync](https://github.com/WayneD/rsync): An open source utility that provides fast incremental file transfer.
 It also has useful features for backup and restore operations among many other use cases.